WynterJones/Snitch/README.md

 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the Senator folder
+4. Click "Load unpacked" and select the Snitch folder
 5. The extension icon should appear in your toolbar

 ### Chrome Web Store (Coming Soon)

-- Search for "Senator Network Logger" in the Chrome Web Store
+- Search for "Snitch Network Logger" in the Chrome Web Store
 - Click "Add to Chrome" to install

 ## Setup